St. Andrew’s Cross Spider

 November 30th is St. Andrew’s Day – the patron Saint of Scotland and this Australian spider commemorates St. Andrew in a spectacular fashion.
-The St. Andrew’s cross spider (Argiope keyserlingi) is named for its bright web decorations in the shape of a saltire.
+The St. Andrew’s Cross Spider (Argiope keyserlingi) is named for its bright web decorations in the shape of a saltire.
 It spins a zig zag line of bluish silk in a cross shape through the centre of their web.
-It then sits in the centre of the web with their legs aligned along the arms of the cross.
+It then sits in the centre of the web with its legs aligned along the arms of the cross.

 Fast Facts